-Because organisations’ systems can be crippled by attacks and they can face large fines and long-term reputational damage, they need to invest in defences to mitigate the threat of attacks.
+Because attacks can cripple organisations’ systems, and they can face hefty fines and long-term reputational damage, they need to invest in defences to mitigate the threat of attacks.

 That’s where penetration testing comes in.
 It’s essentially a controlled form of hacking in which a professional pen tester, working on behalf of an organisation, uses the same techniques as a criminal hacker to search for vulnerabilities in the company’s networks or applications.

-Penetration testing is widely acknowledged as an important part of cyber security.
-It can help organisations assess their security programme, test new applications or significant changes to business processes and meet regulatory standards such as the Payment Card Industry Data Security Standard (PCI DSS) and ISO 27001.
+Penetration testing is widely acknowledged as an essential part of cyber security.
+It can help organisations assess their security programme, test new applications or significant changes to business processes and meet regulatory standards such as the PCI DSS (Payment Card Industry Data Security Standard and ISO 27001.

-Broadly speaking, there are four types of penetration test, each focusing on a particular aspect of an organisation’s logical perimeter.
+There are five types of penetration test, each focusing on a particular aspect of an organisation’s logical perimeter.

 The objective of network penetration testing is to identify security vulnerabilities in how an organisation connects with the Internet and other external systems.
 This includes servers, hosts, devices and network services.

-If an organisation’s interfaces aren’t designed correctly, criminals will be able to enter the network and perform malicious activities.
+If an organisation’s interfaces aren’t designed correctly, criminals can enter the network and perform malicious activities.

 Common network security issues include:

 - Unpatched operating systems, applications and server management systems;